 Affected: IC 8-1-8.5; IC 8-1.5

 Sec.
-8. (a) The utility shall develop candidate resource portfolios from the selection of future resources in section 7 and provide a description of its process for developing its candidate resource portfolios.
-In selecting the candidate resource portfolios, the utility shall consider the following:
+8. (a) The utility shall develop candidate resource portfolios from existing and future resources identified in sections 6 and 7 of this rule.
+The utility shall provide a description of its process for developing its candidate resource portfolios, including a description of its optimization modeling, if used.
+In selecting the candidate resource portfolios, the utility shall at a minimum consider the following:

 (1) risk;